 Why We Love World Book Day

 Depending on where you live, World Book Day may afford you the opportunity to score some free books.
-As any self-respecting bibliophile knows, the only thing better than books, bookstores or libraries are FREE books to take home and treasure and call your own.
-In Spain, it is customary for people to gift one another with books on World Book Day.
+As any self-respecting bibliophile knows, the only thing better than books, bookstores, or libraries are FREE books to call your own.
+In Spain, it is customary for people to give them as presents on World Book Day.
 In the United Kingdom, children are given tokens which they can take to a local bookseller to choose from a selection of free books or put towards the price of a book they desire.
 Sweden observes World Book Day with writing competitions across schools and colleges.
 Many companies will offer free eBooks to download to your device, so be sure to check out the offers and score as many as you can.

 It turns out reading isn’t just good for children.
 Aside from the pure pleasure of losing oneself in a good story, reading has some surprising health benefits.
 Studies show reading for pleasure can reduce cortisol levels, better known to most of us as stress.
 It also improves memory and brain function.
 Fiction helps readers step into another person’s shoes and makes us more empathetic.
 Reading also increases attention span and can help you live longer.